xanderstevenson/community-content-pipeline/README.md

 <p align="center"><img src="https://github.com/xanderstevenson/community-content-pipeline/blob/main/media/community-content-pipeline-teal-transparent.png?raw=true" width=300 /></p>
-<h2 align="center">A Source of Truth for  the Cisco Community Engagement Content Calendar, with creation and storage of .txt and MP3 files.</h1>
+<h2 align="center">A Source of Truth for  the Cisco Community Engagement Content Calendar, with creation and storage of Text and MP3 files.</h1>

 ### What this repository accomplishes

 **a)** Provides a template for your blog or article and shows you how to check it for spelling and grammar errors </br>
-**b)** Shows how to create a directory and .txt file with your article in it </br>
+**b)** Shows how to create a directory and text file (.docx or .txt) with your article in it </br>
-**c)** An automated workflow will convert the txt file to an MP3 and save it in an 'mp3s' folder in your new directory </br>
+**c)** An automated workflow will convert the text file to an MP3 and save it in an 'mp3s' folder in your new directory </br>
 **d)** Explains the need to compress your MP3 into a ZIP in order to attach it to your article or blog </br>
 **e)** Gives alternate means of generating your MP3, for more control over spoken accent. </br>

-The final result is a .txt source of truth in the relative directory in this repo, along with an MP3.
+The final result is a text source of truth in the relative directory in this repo, along with an MP3.
 This data structure of blogs and articles serves as a record, backup and can eventually serve as an archive for all artivles on the Cisco Community Developer Hub.

 ### Step 1